The Xumo Stream Box is a new, easier way to stream both live TV and On Demand content. Get a FREE Xumo Stream Box for a year right now.

 The online world is rife with digital crimes.
 Through the internet, data theft often occurs through the use of malicious software.
 Sometimes this malware is obvious—sometimes it isn’t.
-For the times when you miss the sneakier versions of malware, you’ll be glad to have Spectrum Security Suite to back you up.
+For the times when you miss the sneakier versions of malware, you’ll be glad to have Spectrum Internet security to back you up.

 Table of Contents

 - Why Should I Use Spectrum’s Security Suite?